Read all about Sherwin Williams Sea Salt, plus see 23 real homes that use it!

-NOTE: NO paint colors will look the same at varying times of the day or in two different places.
+NOTE: NO paint colors will look the same at different times of the day or in two different places.
 But Sea Salt is even more of a chameleon than many paint colors are.

 Use paint swatches (my favorites are these peel and stick samples from Samplize) to help you know EXACTLY how your lighting and nearby decor will impact the appearance of your favorite colors.

 If undertones make your head hurt, you’re not alone!
 Grab your free copy of 5 Biggest Paint Choice Mistakes Click here or enter your email below.
 I’ll send the tips right away!⤵️

 How Different Types of Lighting Affect SW Sea Salt

-Different lighting situations play with undertones in varying ways.
+Different lighting conditions play with undertones in varying ways.
 Here’s a basic idea of how you can expect Sea Salt to read based on natural lighting.

 - North-facing light – northern light is cool and blue-tinted, which will draw out the muted tendencies of Sea Salt.
 This type of lighting is also where you may see it flash some blue.
 If you want SW Sea Salt to feel like a neutral, try it in north-facing rooms.